tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-4.  **End Users.** Enterprise Users may be permitted to invite other users to register for accounts in order to access the Tigris Object Storage Service and Customer Content (such other users, “End Users”).
-User is responsible for each End User’s use of and access to the Tigris Object Storage Service and the Customer Content and for each End User’s compliance with this Agreement.
+4.  **End Users.** Enterprise Users may be permitted to invite other users to register for accounts in order to access the Tigris Object Storage Service and Customer Content (such other users, "End Users").
+User is responsible for each End User's use of and access to the Tigris Object Storage Service and the Customer Content and for each End User's compliance with this Agreement.
 If User becomes aware of any violation of this Agreement caused by an End User, User will immediately suspend access to the Tigris Object Storage Service and Customer Content by such End User.